Rafi-Siddiki/KeyCloak-HA/README.md

 *Enable Client Authentication:*

-In the Capability config tab for your flask-app client, toggle Client authentication to On.
+In the Capability config tab for your flask-app client, toggle `Client authentication` to `On`.
 This ensures the client requires a secret to communicate with Keycloak.

 *Configure Access Grants:*

-Under the Authentication flow section, ensure that Direct access grants is checked.
+Under the Authentication flow section, ensure that `Direct access` grants is `checked`.
 This allows your application to exchange user credentials directly for tokens (useful for specific development or programmatic scenarios).

 *Save Changes:*